 Millennials and Gen-Z have very different money habits.
 When buying a product, millennials focus on the entire purchasing experience.
-Conversely, Gen-Z is much more cautious with how they spend their money.
+Conversely, Gen-Z is more cautious with how they spend their money.
 Gen-Z looks to maximize every dollar.

 Millennials have always been characterized as a generation who wants authenticity.
 However, Gen-Z takes this mentality to a new level.
 Gen-Z looks for truly authentic brands.
 Additionally, Gen-Z responds well to content that is relatable and not “overly polished”.